Super Mario Bros. 3: Legacy

 In the early 1990s, the American game developers John Carmack and Tom Hall developed an IBM PC clone of Super Mario Bros.
 3 based on their innovative adaptive tile refresh software, which performed smooth side-scrolling graphics on EGA cards.
 They demonstrated it to Nintendo leaders, who were impressed but rejected cloning in favor of exclusivity.
 Carmack and Hall went on to found id Software and develop Commander Keen, a series of platform games inspired by Super Mario Bros.
 3. The Super Mario Bros.
 3 demo had not been readily shared, but a working copy was discovered and preserved in the Museum of Play in July 2021.

-In April 1993, Famicom Tsūshin (Famitsu) awarded Super Mario Bros.
-3 a world record for having the most strategy guide books published, with 20 strategy books published for the game up until then.
+In April 1993, Famitsu awarded Super Mario Bros.
+3 a world record for having the most strategy guide books published, at 20 books.
 At the 2007 Game Developers Conference, Stanford University curator Henry Lowood, along with game designers Warren Spector and Steve Meretzky, academic researcher Matteo Bittanti and game journalist Christopher Grant named Super Mario Bros.
 3 one of the 10 most important video games of all time, being a member of a "game canon" whose inductees were submitted to the Library of Congress for having "cultural significance or a historical significance".
-The New York Times reported Grant said its inclusion was due to the game's nonlinear play being a "mainstay of contemporary games", and how it allows the player to move backward and forward in levels.
+The New York Times reported Grant said its inclusion was due to the nonlinear play being a "mainstay of contemporary games", and how it allows the player to move backward and forward in levels.
 On November 20, 2020, a sealed copy with rare alternate cover art featuring "Bros." on the left instead of the center was sold for $156,000, the most money ever paid for a video game at the time.